fredlcore/BSB-LAN/README.md

 - Elco Thision S 25.1 [LOGON B G2Z2 (RSV63.283/360) + LOGON B MM (AVS75.390/260)] (gas-fired)
 - Fujitsu Waterstage (WSYK160DC9, RVS21.827/127) (heat pump)

 Please note: General parameters should work on all devices, more specific parameters are subsequently added.
-Your help might be needed if you have a heating system that works on the BSB bus but for which we don't have the more specific parameters added.
+Your help might be needed if you have a heating system that works on the BSB or LPB bus but for which we don't have the more specific parameters added.
 See <A HREF="https://github.com/fredlcore/bsb_lan/blob/master/FAQ.md#my-heating-system-has-parameters-that-are-not-supported-in-the-software-yet-can-i-help-adding-these-parameters">here</A> how to help us.

 Instructions on how to configure etc. can be found in the <A HREF="https://github.com/fredlcore/bsb_lan/blob/master/HOWTO.md">HowTo</A>.<BR>
 The forum thread that led to the development of this interface can be found <A HREF="http://forum.fhem.de/index.php?topic=29762.new;topicseen#new">here</A>.<BR>